 OverviewApproximately 87% of California’s 37 million people live in coastal counties, and that number is growing.
 Built at the land-sea interface, many California communities are co-located with critical natural resources.
 This is not an accident: population centers historically arose in places where people could access fish, freshwater, and fertile soils.
 However, many of the wetlands, estuaries, beaches and floodplains that used to exist have been lost – along with much of the biodiversity and natural protection that came with them.
 Sea level rise is accelerating this loss, and the threat of major engineered shoreline protection infrastructure could be catastrophic to these natural habitats.
 Ironically, these habitats provide the most cost-effective and resilient protection for coastal communities in terms of reducing the risk of storm damage, flooding, and saltwater intrusion.

 SocioeconomicClimate change does not impact everyone equally.
 Along many stretches of California’s coast, disadvantaged communities are at increased risk from sea level rise and related coastal hazards, and do not have sufficient resources to deal with the expected increase in frequency and intensity of natural hazards.
 Coastal managers are beginning to consider socioeconomic impacts of coastal climate change in their adaptation planning efforts.

+Habitats and SpeciesCalifornia has lost over 90% of its wetlands, which provide important nursery habitat for fish species of commercial and recreational importance.
+Coastal habitats provide migratory pathways, resting, breeding, rearing and feeding areas for waterfowl, shorebirds, fish, and California’s iconic marine mammals.
+A suite of anthropogenic changes in land use are threatening the health and longevity of California’s coastal habitats; sea level rise and related coastal hazards, will only increase these threats.
 In the face of these new and exacerbated coastal threats, traditional emergency responses have often relied on building defensive infrastructure that can have negative impacts on habitat: bigger levees or rock walls to protect coastlines.
 The challenge for California will be to build resilience while protecting our remaining coastal habitats into the future.

-The following site-based projects throughout California are demonstrating the feasibility and effectiveness of using natural shorelines as part of an overall coastal adaptation package – conserving wetlands, beaches and estuaries both today and into the future in the face of sea level rise.
+OverviewThe following site-based projects throughout California are demonstrating the feasibility and effectiveness of using natural shorelines as part of an overall coastal adaptation package – conserving wetlands, beaches and estuaries both today and into the future in the face of sea level rise.

 ResourcesFor the latest reports, publications and other resources on coastal resilience in California visit the Coastal Resilience Resource Library on the Conservation Gateway.

 Related Stories and News